Seahawks training camp Day 10: Receiver DK Metcalf shows he’s ready to make his NFL debut

-RENTON — Any question Seahawks coaches may have had whether rookie receiver DK Metcalf is ready to play in Thursday’s first preseason game was answered emphatically during Tuesday’s practice.
+RENTON — Any question Seahawks coaches might have had whether rookie receiver DK Metcalf is ready to play in Thursday’s first preseason game was answered emphatically during Tuesday’s practice.

-In short succession during a full-team session late in practice, Metcalf first beat starting right cornerback Tre Flowers to acrobatically snare a pass down the sidelines on a fade route from Russell Wilson and then hold on as he fell to the ground, then beat starting left cornerback Shaquill Griffin on another deep pass down the sidelines from Wilson.
+In short succession during a full-team session late in practice, Metcalf first beat starting right cornerback Tre Flowers to acrobatically snare a pass down the sideline on a fade route from Russell Wilson and then hold on as he fell to the ground, then beat starting left cornerback Shaquill Griffin on another deep pass down the sideline from Wilson.

-Metcalf didn’t take part in Saturday’s “mock game” while dealing with a minor oblique injury.
-But the twisting, turning and running performed during his two catches Tuesday appeared all the evidence anyone would need that he’s ready go at 7 p.m.
+Metcalf didn’t take part in Saturday’s “mock game” while dealing with a minor oblique injury and then did only individual drills Monday.
+Coach Pete Carroll said the Seahawks were going to be careful with him to make sure the injury didn’t linger.
+But the twisting, turning and running performed during his two catches Tuesday appeared all the evidence anyone would need he’s ready go at 7 p.m.
 Thursday against the Denver Broncos at CenturyLink Field.

 Kicker Jason Myers also looked game ready.
-He easily hit a 60-yarder to cap his kicking session, with the specialists then taking off for CenturyLink Field to get in some practice kicks there in advance of Thursday’s game.
+He easily hit a 60-yarder to cap his kicking session, with the specialists then taking off for CenturyLink Field to get in some practice kicks there before Thursday’s game.

 Not that the preseason means much of anything: Seattle went 0-4 in the preseason last year before going 10-6 in the regular season to earn a playoff berth that surprised more than a few national observers.

-But considering the team’s winless preseason last year, expect coach Pete Carroll to revel in any wins the team may be able to get in August this time around.
+But considering the team’s winless preseason last year, expect Carroll to revel in any victories the team gets in August this time around.

 Play of the day

 The two Metcalf plays drew the most attention from the crowd.
-Another came when Chris Carson burst through a wide open hold created by D.J.
+Another came when Chris Carson burst through a wide-open hole created by D.J.
 Fluker, going untouched until he was deep into the secondary.

 Injury report